 Steubenville is a medium-sized city located in the state of Ohio.
 With a population of 18,219 people and ten constituent neighborhoods, Steubenville is the 100th largest community in Ohio.

-The education level of Steubenville citizens is a little higher than the average for US cities and towns: 21.88% of adults in Steubenville have at least a bachelor's degree.
+The citizens of Steubenville are slightly better educated than the national average of 21.84% for all cities and towns, with 21.22% of adults in Steubenville having a bachelor's degree or advanced degree.

-The per capita income in Steubenville in 2010 was $20,239, which is lower middle income relative to Ohio and the nation.
-This equates to an annual income of $80,956 for a family of four.
+The per capita income in Steubenville in 2010 was $21,114, which is lower middle income relative to Ohio and the nation.
+This equates to an annual income of $84,456 for a family of four.
 However, Steubenville contains both very wealthy and poor people as well.
-Steubenville also has one of the higher rates of people living in poverty in the nation, with 30.28% of its population below the federal poverty line.

 The most common language spoken in Steubenville is English.
 Other important languages spoken here include Spanish and Italian.